bpype/blender-studio-pipeline/docs/addons/cloudrig/introduction.md

 ## Making Tweaks
 If you're rigging a character with specific needs, you will most likely end up needing a fine level of control over the rig.
 There are three primary ways to do this:
-- The [Bone Copy](cloudrig-types#bone-copy) component lets you copy bones to the generated rig with all their constraints, bone shape, and other settings.
+- The [Single Control](cloudrig-types#single-control) component lets you create controls on the generated rig with all their constraints, bone shape, other settings, and a separate deform bone.
 - The [Bone Tweak](cloudrig-types#bone-tweak) component lets you tweak individual aspects of a bone that CloudRig generates for you, as long as the bone name matches.
 - The [Post-Generation Script](generator-parameters#post-generation-script) feature lets you run a script whenever you generate the rig, allowing you to make completely arbitrary procedural changes, but this does require familiarity with Python.